Estimated reading time: 10 minutes

 You can also ask friends or neighbors for recommendations.
 They’ll tell you whether they had a good experience or not.
 While we’re talking experience, you want to work with someone that’s been in the roofing business for many years and has done plenty of jobs on homes like yours.
-Skilled professionals will complete the job on time, without mistakes, and to code.
-You can’t afford to let someone new learn on the job with your roof.
+Skilled professionals will complete the job on time, without mistakes, and code.
+You can’t afford to let someone new learn on the job under your roof.

 Avoid the Roofing Scammers